MystenLabs/sui/doc/src/wallet.md

 sui>-$ objects --address 830F66EA8EA867DDCA479535BC12CE2852E571F2 Showing 0 results.
 ```
-To add objects to the account, you can invoke a move function (see [Calling Move code](#calling-move-code) for more information),
+To add objects to the account, you can [invoke a move function](#calling-move-code),
-or you can transfer one of the existing object from the genesis account to the new account.
+or you can transfer one of the existing objects from the genesis account to the new account.
 We will explore how to transfer objects using the wallet in this section.

 `transfer` command usage: